Nominal Fixed Investment in China

 Nominal Fixed Investment (ann. var. %) | 2.9 | 4.9 | 5.1 | 3.0 | 3.2 |

-Latest reading: Industrial output expanded 6.1% in year-on-year terms in April, below March’s 7.7% reading but overshooting market expectations.
-Manufacturing and mining output drove the expansion.
-In contrast, retail sales and fixed-asset investment were weaker than market expectations in April and January–April respectively.
-Finally, housing indicators were soft, with home prices, real estate investment and construction activity all falling notably so far this year in annual terms.
+Latest reading: Industrial output expanded 5.8% in year-on-year terms in May, below April’s 6.1% reading and undershooting market expectations.
+Softer manufacturing growth was behind the slowdown.
+Moreover, in January–May, fixed-asset investment was weaker than markets expected.
+The trade war with the U.S. could have negatively impacted these indicators.
+In contrast, retail sales growth beat expectations at 6.4% year on year, boosted by the government’s trade-in program.
+Finally, housing indicators were soft, with home prices and sales plus real estate construction activity all falling notably so far this year in annual terms.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Chinese investment projections for the next ten years from a panel of 6 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable investment forecast available for Chinese investment.